lucasnorruva/ENTv4/docs/platform-architecture.md

 ### CSRD Module
 CSRD (Corporate Sustainability Reporting Directive) is a major EU directive requiring companies to report extensively on sustainability metrics and impacts.
 The platform’s CSRD module is a future rollout component designed to collect and manage the data needed for CSRD compliance:
 - Data Fields: The module extends the DPP schema with fields required by CSRD, such as greenhouse gas emissions (Scope 1-3), resource usage, social impact metrics, and governance indicators.
 It aligns with the European Sustainability Reporting Standards (ESRS) so that DPP data can feed directly into a company’s CSRD reports.
-- AI Assistance: The Gemini AI extension for CSRD can help automatically summarize DPP data into narrative form or check consistency (e.g., if a product passport claims a certain carbon footprint, Gemini can verify if it aligns with company-level reports).
+- AI Assistance: The Genkit AI extension for CSRD can help automatically summarize DPP data into narrative form or check consistency (e.g., if a product passport claims a certain carbon footprint, Gemini can verify if it aligns with company-level reports).
 It might also suggest improvements or flag potential “greenwashing” if data looks inconsistent.
 - Toggle and Permissions: Not all clients will need CSRD (for example, non-EU SMEs might be exempt).
 The feature flag CSRD_Compliance_Module can be turned on per tenant.
 When off, CSRD-related fields are hidden from UI and not required.
 When on (likely for large EU companies), the module ensures all required data is collected and can generate a CSRD-ready report or data export.
 - Regulatory Alignment: By integrating CSRD, the platform ensures companies can meet their reporting obligations in a structured way.
-CSRD requires companies to submit sustainability data in a standardized digital format for easier comparison, aiming to end greenwashing and improve transparency normative.io.
+CSRD requires companies to submit sustainability data in a standardized digital format for easier comparison, aiming to end greenwashing and improve transparency.
 Our platform can act as the data source, compiling product-level info into the needed format, ensuring companies meet this requirement.
 ### CRSD Module
 CRSD is a placeholder for an additional upcoming regulation (the exact acronym may refer to a Corporate Responsibility/Sustainability Directive or another related law).
 While details are still emerging, we treat it as a potential expansion of sustainability or due diligence requirements:
 - Placeholder Design: The CRSD module is structured similarly to CSRD – as a toggleable schema extension and set of rules.
 It might include fields for human rights due diligence, supply chain transparency, or other ESG (Environmental, Social, Governance) metrics not fully covered by CSRD.